The untold stories of 'patients zero'

 As in previous Ebola outbreaks, the virus continued to spread through contact with the body and with human bodily fluids, possibly even after the human died, said Stein, the research scientist at New York University.

-"Ebola is interesting, because for this infectious disease, studies found that unsafe burial practices, which involve washing and preparing the body of the deceased, apparently contributed to the infection of many people who were participating in this cultural practice," Stein said, nothing that people could have dispersed a high number of viruses before dying, as well.
+"Ebola is interesting, because for this infectious disease, studies found that unsafe burial practices, which involve washing and preparing the body of the deceased, apparently contributed to the infection of many people who were participating in this cultural practice," Stein said, noting that people could have dispersed a high number of viruses before dying, as well.

 'In the wrong place at the wrong time'